-This plan will recommend that the Township at least consider a policy that allows slightly adjusted densities in age-restricted developments that are either standalone developments or incorporated as a part of a larger, more diverse community (usually a single-family PRD).
+This plan recommends that the Township at least consider a policy that allows slightly adjusted densities in age-restricted developments that are either standalone developments or incorporated as a part of a larger, more diverse community (usually a single-family PRD).
 Such uses should be situated on arterial streets with access to community services and retail uses.
-The Township may wish to monitor the status of these projects through an occasional census of demographic information.
+The Township may wish to monitor the status of these projects through an occasional request of age and residency information.